 Q: I had one piece I really wanted feedback on so I entered only that one and showed the rest of my pieces as “Display Only”.

-A: I think this is the first year we’ve had people do this, and it was a bit perplexing to the contest administration and judges.
+A: I think 2021 was the first year we had people do this, and it was a bit perplexing to the contest administration and judges.
 For me, the fact that you can enter several pieces in one category instead of feeling like you have to try to game the system and figure out which figure or painting style is likely to get you the best placement is one of the biggest appeals of the Open show system!
 Which piece is chosen for judging is often surprising to entrants, and something we get a lot of questions about.
 (The answers to which I’ll cover in a separate FAQ below.)

 As I outlined above, you can ask for feedback from any of the instructors in Artist Alley at any time during the show.
 That includes asking your judges why they chose the piece they did, and asking for feedback on any of your pieces, not just a judged entry.
 You can get the feedback you want and still enter multiple figures to give yourself a better chance for the best possible medal placement.